CloudLabs-MOC/AI-102-AIEngineer/Instructions/20-ocr.md

      ![](./images/ocr(7).png)

 5. In the code file for your client application, in the **Main** function, note that the code to load the configuration settings has been provided.
 Then find the comment **Authenticate Computer Vision client**.
-Then, under this comment, add the following language-specific code to create and authenticate a Azure AI Vision client object:
+Then, under this comment, add the following language-specific code to create and authenticate an Azure AI Vision client object:

      **C#**